 Emails from “Facebook”

-If you are still unsure if the email originated from Facebook, you can also log into your Facebook account and look at your settings, which houses a running list of all the recent emails they’ve sent you.
+If you are still unsure if the email originated from Facebook, you can also log into your Facebook account and look at your settings, which houses a running list of all the recent emails Facebook has sent you.
 Go to your settings and click on the “Security and Login” tab.
 Scroll down to where it says “Advanced” and you should see an area labelled “See recent emails from Facebook.”
 If you hit the “view” button next to it, you’ll get a list of all emails Facebook has sent you (such as a request to change your password) in the last few weeks in the first tab marked “Security”, and emails about mentions, likes, etc. in the “Other” tab.

 Never click a link in an email that claims to be from Facebook if you can’t confirm they sent it.